The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 Year 774

-Cheese has a major breakthrough in 774.
+Cheese had a major breakthrough in 774.
 Brie de Meaux, produced on farmsteads around Abbaye du Jouare outside Paris, earns an important fan: the emperor Charlemagne, who placed regular orders for the iconic soft-ripened cheese.

 Year 1135

-The first appearance in writings of the word formaticus, which would become fourmage (fourteenth century), fromaige (fifteenth century), and finally fromage (French for cheese today).
+The first appearance in writings of the word formaticus, would become fourmage (fourteenth century), fromaige (fifteenth century), and finally fromage (French for cheese today).

 Year 1184